SaraMathews/hidden-gems-guernsey/README.md

 ![Description image of different devices](docs/description.png)
 ## **Features**
 ### *Navigation Bar*
 The navigation bar is located on the top of the page and consists of three menu items: Home, Beaches and Contact.
-When opening the website the user will find her/himself on the home page.
+When opening the website the user will land on the home page.
 From there the user can navigate between the website's different pages using the navigation bar menu items.
 The navigation bar is featured on all pages of the website.
 It is identical for all pages on the website for easy navigation and consistency.
 It includes links to Home page, Beaches and Contact and will display which page you are currently on by underlining the page name.
 This allwos the user to easily navigate between pages.

 ![Image of navigation bar](docs/navigation-bar.png)